 Writing a job description is easy.
 Thousands of people do that every minute.
 But how to write a job description that stands out?
 How to improve your job response and get more qualified applicants to apply for your job listing?

 According to a study, words like “ninja,” “badass”, “unicorn” and “rockstar” are major deterrents for women job seekers.
 Also, avoid using superlatives like brilliant, excellent, etc. as they give an impression of unrealistic goals and also result in fewer job applications.

 Write a job title that explains –

 - The job responsibilities.
 For example, job titles which include suffix or prefix like the manager, chief, supervisor, etc.

 - What the person does on the job.
 For example, housekeeper, chef, social media manager etc.

 - The job responsibilities and the job level.
 For example, chief accountant, head supervisor, electrical superintendent, etc.

 Keep your job title simple, crisp, and not misleading.
 For a Call Center Agent, write that you’re looking for a ‘Call Center Agent’, not a ‘Sales & Marketing Executive’.
-Such disingenuous job titles attract the wrong people, increases your workload, and you may even miss out on the qualified candidates.
+Such disingenuous job titles attract the wrong people, increase your workload, and you may even miss out on qualified candidates.

 Focus On The Structure